Meet the Crew

 Chotikapa Chok-Udomchai ("Nack")

-Starting as a junior member of the sales team two years ago Nack has risen through the ranks to become Adam's right hand woman!
-A native of Thailand, Nack splits her time between the Bangkok and Siem Reap offices, working as the main administrative brain for all the Grasshopper destinations.
-We like to stay in Nack's good books as she is the one in charge of paying our salaries!
+Starting as a junior member of the sales team two years ago Nack has risen through the ranks to become our sales manager in Thailand.
+A native of the Land of Smiles, Nack previously split her time between Thailand and Cambodia offices, working as the main administrative brain for all the Grasshopper destinations.
+She is now based back in her hometown of Bangkok.

 Our local offices provide you with the best on-the-ground experience.